-Complete the Self-Assessment as directed by your instructor, whether that is in the book, the Learning Resource Center (labyrinthelab.com/lrc), or your eLab course, if applicable.

-True/False Questions
+Now it's time for you to check your knowledge of the key concepts and skills introduced in this chapter.
+Complete the quiz in eLab or your ebook for immediate feedback!

 1. Per the FLSA, a workweek is any nonconsecutive seven-day period designated by the employer.
-True False 2.
-An employer may change its workweek, as long as the change is meant to be permanent and is not designed to circumvent overtime requirements.
-True False 3.
-The Equal Pay Act protects only female employees from wage discrimination.
-True False 4.
-An employee time card lists total hours worked for all employees during a single workweek.
-True False 5.
-An employee's overtime wage rate must always be at least 1.5 times his/her regular wage rate.
-True False 6.
-The FLSA does not mandate that employees be compensated at the overtime wage rate for hours worked during nights and weekends, unless the 40-hour threshold has been reached.
-True False 7.
-Commissions are considered to be a component of an employee's regular pay.
-True False 8.
-A discretionary bonus is one that is planned and paid out upon an employee reaching a specific milestone.
-True False 9.
-The maximum tip credit that an employer may take advantage of is \$2.13.
-True False 10.
-A payroll register displays compensation information for a single pay period.
-True False

-Multiple Choice Questions
+2. An employer may change its workweek, as long as the change is meant to be permanent and is not designed to circumvent overtime requirements.

+3. The Equal Pay Act protects only female employees from wage discrimination.

+4. An employee time card lists total hours worked for all employees during a single workweek.

+5. An employee's overtime wage rate must always be at least 1.5 times his/her regular wage rate.

+6. The FLSA does NOT mandate that employees be compensated at the overtime wage rate for hours worked during nights and weekends, unless the 40-hour threshold has been reached.

+7. Commissions are considered a component of an employee's regular pay.

+8. A discretionary bonus is one that is planned and paid out upon an employee reaching a specific milestone.

+9. The maximum tip credit that an employer may take advantage of is \$2.13.

+10. A payroll register displays compensation information for a single pay period.

-- 11. Which of the following is not a common pay period used by employers?
+- 11. Which of the following is NOT a common pay period used by employers?

 - A. Semimonthly

 - B. Monthly

 - C. Biweekly

 - D. Daily

 - 12. Under the provisions of the Equal Pay Act, employers may compensate employees differently for the same job based on each of the following except:

 - A. Gender

 - B. Seniority

 - C. Output quantity

 - D. A merit system

-- 13. When different minimum wage rates are in effect, which rate takes precedence, and therefore must be met by an employer?
+- 13. When different minimum wage rates are in effect, which rate takes precedence and therefore must be met by an employer?

 - A. Federal minimum wage

 - B. The highest applicable minimum wage

 - C. Local (municipality) minimum wage

 - D. State minimum wage